oleng/hugo_github/content/blog/docker-tips.md

 3. Docker build (or docker-compose build) tips:

 - Use multi stage build for faster build
-- Clean up build artifacts & caches on the same command line layer, each `RUN` line adds an immutable layer.
+- Clean up build artifacts & caches on the same command line layer, each `RUN` line adds an immutable layer which affects final image file size.

 4. Docker-compose: